About Nawayee Center School

 Culture

-We integrate Native culture with academics and support services.
+We integrate Native culture throughout our academic and support services.
 Cultural classes include Dakota and Ojibwe languages, art, spirituality, family, community, and oral traditions.
-American Indian cultural values and beliefs are modeled and integrated throughout the entire curriculum.
-In addition to accredited academics, elective classes include; Beadwork, Drum Group, Outfit Making, and Leadership.
+Indigenous values and beliefs are modeled and woven into the entire curriculum.

 Expectations